ERNI-Academy/net6-automation-testware/README.md

     }
 ```

-- It should inherit from AutomationLifeCycleBase
-- **GetTestWareComponentAssemblies:** return the list of the assemblies that contains the testwarecomponents
-- **GetTestWareEngines:** Return the instances of the engines that will be used by this automation project
-- **GetConfiguration:** Return a configuration object for the whole project

 3. Add calls to the lifecycle class on the execution life cycles according
     - **BeginTestExecution:** Once at the very begining of execution.
-It initialize the core.
+It initializes the Core.
         - **BeginTestSuite _(optional)_:** Once at the begining of the test suite/feature.
             - **BeginTestCase:** Once at the begining of a test case.
 It Initialize the Engines
                 - **BeginTestStep _(optional)_:** Once at the begining of test step.